-In a Memorandum of Understanding (MOU) dated 12/14/2016, Federal Highway Administration (FHWA) assigned and FDOT assumed FHWA's National Environmental Policy Act (NEPA) responsibilities for environmental review, reevaluation, consultation, or other actions required by federal environmental law pertaining to the review or approval of federal highway projects.
+In a Memorandum of Understanding originally executed on December 14, 2016, and subsequently renewed on May 26, 2022, Federal Highway Administration (FHWA) assigned and FDOT assumed FHWA's National Environmental Policy Act (NEPA) responsibilities for environmental review, reevaluation, consultation, and other actions required by federal environmental law pertaining to the review or approval of federal highway projects.
 The responsibilities were assigned under the Surface Transportation Project Delivery Program (NEPA Assignment Program) codified at 23 U.S.C. §327.